instea/styleguide/css/README.md

 - Prefer *flexbox* and *grid* over *floats* and *tables*
 - Write mobile-first *media-queries*

+### Accessibility

+- Prefer using relative units like **(r)em**, percentiles, etc. over pixels, especially when defining font size

 ### `!important`

 - Use this CSS feature only as a last resort (e.g., forcing external styles when there's no other workaround)

+### Cross-browser compatibility

+- When using newer CSS features check if it is supported in all desired browsers including mobile ones
+- Either test it directly or use tools like [https://caniuse.com/](https://caniuse.com/)

 ### Dead Code